The Nanny: Home media

 Sony Pictures Home Entertainment has released seasons 1, 2 and 3 of The Nanny on DVD in regions 1, 2 and 4.
-Season 3 was released on March 17, 2009, in Region 1, almost 3 years after the release of season 2.

-On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including The Nanny.
+Season 3 was released on March 17, 2009, in Region 1, almost three years after the release of season 2.
+On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library, including The Nanny.
 They subsequently re-released the first two seasons on DVD on August 5, 2014.

 On January 12, 2015, it was announced that Shout!
 Factory had acquired the rights to the series; they subsequently released a complete series set on May 26, 2015.
 It contains all 146 episodes.
 In late 2015, Shout! began releasing individual season sets; the fourth season was released on September 22, 2015, followed by the fifth season on December 22, 2015.
 The sixth and final season was released on March 15, 2016.

 Reception

-The show performed poorly in its first year.
-When it was nearly canceled, Sagansky stepped in as its champion.
+The show received positive critical reviews, with an 85% "fresh" rating on Rotten Tomatoes for the first season.
+The website's consensus reads: "Fran Drescher elevates The Nannys formulaic writing with chutzpah, hairspray, and a one-of-a-kind comedic performance."
+However, the show performed poorly in its first year; when it was nearly cancelled, CBS executive Jeff Sagansky championed the show, citing the pilot's historically high test numbers.
 According to Jacobson: "At all those affiliate meetings, he used to say, 'Stick by The Nanny!'
 He knew it was something special."
-The sitcom was the first new show delivered to CBS for the 1993 season and the highest-tested pilot at the network in years.
-The series was also hugely successful internationally, especially in Australia, where it was one of the highest-rated programs during the mid-to-late 1990s.

-Although soon emerging as a favorite among the company, sponsors questioned whether the writers had ventured too far in terms of ethnicity and Drescher acted too obviously Jewish.
+Although later emerging as a favorite at CBS, sponsors questioned whether the writers had ventured too far in terms of ethnicity and Drescher acted too obviously Jewish.
 The actress, however, declined to change Fran Fine into an Italian American: "On TV, you have to work fast, and the most real, the most rooted in reality to me is Jewish.
 I wanted to do it closest to what I knew."
 By contrast, the producers came to the conclusion that to oppose her should be a family of British origin, so "she wouldn't come across as Jewish so much as the American you were rooting for," Sternin explained.
 "The idea was to make her the American girl who happens to be Jewish rather than the Jewish girl working for the WASPs."